cnavotka/ruta40/README.md

 ### Home
 #### Navigation Bar
 * Featured in all three pages, the full responsive navigation bar includes links to the Home Page, Gallery and Contact page and it is identical in each page to allow easy navigation.
+In smaller screens, the Navigation bar is collapsible

 #### Hero image
 * A photograph that shows to the user one of the landscapes crossed by Ruta 40.

 #### Map and Picture
 * This section includes an exact location in Google Maps with a picture of the area, plus information about the place and how to get there.
+This will help the visitor to gain knowledge of the area before visit it.

 #### Footer
 * This section includes links to the relevant social media sites connected with Ruta 40.
+The sites are up to date with all the information from the National Parks Administration.

 ### Gallery
 * The Gallery will provide the users with supporting images to motivate them to travel around the Ruta 40.

 ### Contact
 * This page will allow the user to be in touch to clarify any doubt and help it to organise the journey around Ruta 40.
+Every time a visitor submit the contact form, I'll get an email.
+The user would see a Modal that let them know the contact was succesful.

 ### Future Implementations